handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ## Configure sorting

-You can configure the sort UI, set an initial sort order, and implement your own compare function.
+You can configure the sorting UI, set an initial sort order, and implement your own [comparator](#add-a-custom-comparator).

 By default:
 - Sorting is enabled for all columns.
 - The end user can sort data by clicking on the column name.
 - The sort order indicator is visible.
-- No rows are sorted initially.
+- Initially, no rows are sorted.

 This is the default sorting configuration: